MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 Progressive Web Apps \(PWAs\) are web apps that are [progressively enhanced][WikiProgressiveEnhancement] with app-like features, such as installation, offline support, and push notifications.
 You may also packaged your PWA for app stores, including the Microsoft Store, Google Play, Mac App Store and more.

 This guide gives you an overview of PWA basics by creating a simple web app and extending it to be a PWA.
-The finished product works similarly across modern browsers.
+The finished project works across modern browsers.

 > [!TIP]
 > You may use [PWABuilder][PwaBuilder] to create a new PWA, enhance your existing PWA, or package your PWA for app stores.